rsm-gh/build-deb/README.md

 CONTROL FILE
        Installed-Size
-              If you set "Installed-Size: DEB_BUILDER_SIZE" in the control file, the size of the package will automatically be substituted.
+              If  you  set  "Installed-Size:  DEB_BUILDER_SIZE" in the control file, the size of the  package  will  automatically  be  substi‐ tuted.

 BUILD_DEB Options File
        It  is possible to use some more options and set default arguments when building packages thanks to the BUILD_DEB file.
-              Some of the options are: Setting default arguments, adding the package to a reprepro repository, copying the changelog, changing the tar.gz location, etc..
+              Some of the options are: Setting default arguments,  adding  the package  to a reprepro repository, copying the changelog, chang‐ ing the tar.gz location, etc..
        For more information generate a BUILD_DEB file "build-deb -o"  and  see its content

 EXAMPLES
        build-deb program_source --targz --dont-replace-global-variables
        Will  create  a  tar.gz  package from a folder in the current directory called "program_source".
 The program will also  skip  replacing  global variables.

-Written by Rafael Senties Martinelli.
-29 April 2015                                                                              build-deb(8)
+Written by Rafael Senties Martinelli       29 April 2015
 ```